baruchgu/NGINX_setup/README.md

 ✅ setup authentication with PAM
 ✅ setup CGI scripting ability
 ✅ Interactive and CLI input arguments are supported
+✅ The tool runs under the root credentials, if not root - sudo is used ✅ Correct exit status is provided.
+0 - sucess, else - fails.

 ## 📁 Folder Structure
 - **📁 <span style="display: inline-block; margin-right: 20px;">[nginx/](./)</span>** Root directory